 INTENTIONALLY MISSED FREE THROW ATTEMPTS

-A trailing NBA team employed the strategy three times during sampled games, and was immediately successful only once, and never ultimately successful.
-No leading NBA team employed the strategy during sampled games, and was immediately and ultimately successful.
+A trailing NBA team employed the strategy seven times during sampled games, and was immediately successful three times, and never ultimately successful.
+One leading NBA team employed the strategy during sampled games, and was immediately and ultimately successful.

 UNSIGHTLY STRATEGIES, ETC.

 During sampled games, trailing NCAA offenses rolled 204 inbounds passes.

 During sampled games, leading NCAA offenses vacated the lane in 311 instances during the last free throw attempt of a trip.